-If you haven’t been to a farmers’ market or pick-your-own farm to buy Halloween pumpkins recently, you may not be aware of what the most fashionable fruits (yes, pumpkins are fruits) are wearing these days.
+If you haven’t been to a farmers’ market or pick-your-own farm to buy Halloween pumpkins and squashes recently, you may not be aware of what the most fashionable fruits (yes, pumpkins are fruits) are wearing these days.
 It’s a far cry from that basic orange of the vast fields in the Charlie Brown “Great Pumpkin” movies of several decades ago.
 In some cases, the offerings are downright weird.

 Almost every orb who’s anybody in the patch is sporting trendy, subtle designer shades like those shown above–think bleached oyster,stonewashed sage, peek-a-boo peach (below) or striated maize.
 Plain orange is considered just sooo unsubtle and ORDINARY these days!

 And note that the smooth, unblemished skin that used to be deriguer for aspiring top models is passe.
 Lumps, bumps, and wrinkles are prized for lending character.
 Warts are in, the more the better!
 The one above right and second down on the left (quite a hot item now) has been aptly dubbed “peanut pumpkin” because it looks a lot like it’s been rolled in discarded peanut shells.
 The official name of this variety, a French heirloom from a southern town called Eysines, is Brodé Galeux d’Eysines; this translates as “embroidered with warts from Eysines.”